-The average duration of a domestic water heater with proper maintenance is 10–12 years.
-Even if your outdated water heater isn’t having any concerns, it’s at a greater concern of a harmful leak.
+The average life span of a domestic water heater with proper maintenance is 10–12 years.
+Even if your water heater isn’t having any concerns, it could be at a greater concern of a harmful leak.

 If you’re unclear of your water heater’s age, examine the sticker on the heater.
 This lists the manufacturing date and serial number.